Doenet/api/API.md

 represents various xAPI nouns.  `new doenet.Actor()` on its own is the learner `me`.

+## worksheet.progress = p

+performs a cross-origin PUT /learners/:user/progress to set the progress to `p`.

 ## worksheet.recordStatement( stmt )

 performs a cross-origin POST /learners/:user/statements

-## worksheet.recordProgress( progress )

-performs a cross-origin PUT /learners/:user/progress

 ## worksheet.saveState( db )